Basic tutorial: Interpolating bands, Berry curvatures, and integrating them

 # Preliminary

-# Set environment variables - not mandatory but recommended if you use Parallel()
+# Set environment variables - not mandatory but recommended if you use parallel with maximum number of CPUs

 #import os